-The unregulated inflow to Lake Powell in September was 196 thousand acre-feet (kaf) (48% of average).
-The release volume from Glen Canyon Dam in September was 663 kaf.
-The end of September elevation and storage of Lake Powell were 3,628.31 feet (72 feet from full pool) and 14.66 maf (60% of full capacity), respectively.
-The water year 2017 unregulated inflow to Lake Powell was 11.90 maf (110% of average).
-The water year 2017 release from Lake Powell was 9.0 maf.
-The reservoir elevation peaked at 3,635.80 feet on July 11th and is now in its seasonal decline through the fall and winter months.
+The unregulated inflow to Lake Powell in January was 262 thousand acre-feet (kaf) (72 percent of average).
+The release volume from Glen Canyon Dam in January was 860 kaf.
+The end of January elevation and storage of Lake Powell were 3,619 feet (81 feet from full pool) and 13.7 maf (56 percent of full capacity), respectively.
+The reservoir is declining and will continue to decline until spring runoff begins to enter the reservoir.
+The current snowpack above Lake Powell is 66 percent of average.

 To view the most current reservoir elevation, content, inflow and release, click on: Lake Powell Data.